announcement-icon

-- Web scraping is legal when data is publicly accessible
+• Web scraping is legal when the data is publicly accessible.

-- Compliance depends on access method and data use
+• Compliance depends on the access method and how the data is used.

 Short answer:

-Web scraping is legal when it involves collecting publicly available data without bypassing access controls, scraping personal data unlawfully, or violating applicable data protection laws.
+Web scraping is legal when it involves collecting publicly available data without bypassing access controls, unlawfully scraping personal data, or violating applicable data protection laws.

-This standard applies across major jurisdictions, including the United States and the European Union, and is supported by court rulings and regulatory guidance.
+This standard applies across major jurisdictions, including the United States and the European Union, and is supported by court rulings such as hiQ Labs v.
+LinkedIn (9th Circuit, 2022) and regulatory guidance from the U.S. Federal Trade Commission(FTC) and the UK Information Commissioner’s Office (ICO).

 What Is Web Scraping?